burstsms/react-test/README.md

 - The form should validate that the message length is a maximum of 3 SMS worth of text.

-- The Sender on the form should be a read-only field with the value of `61481074860` as this is the valid sender enabled for use in the BurstSMS account.
+- The Sender on the form should be a read-only field with the value of `61481074860` as this is the valid sender enabled for use in the Kudosity account.

-- a **service.ts** file has been created which needs completion, this is where the implementation of the BurstSMS SMS api call goes.
+- A **service.ts** file has been created which needs completion, this is where the implementation of the Kudosity SMS API call goes.
 Use the [API docs](https://developer.transmitmessage.com) to submit an SMS from the service.
 The API key provided to you is passed in as the environment variable `REACT_APP_API_KEY` as shown above.

 - Use `fetch` rather than installing any extra npm packages

 - Use your own mobile number as the recipient for testing

 - **MessageDisplay.tsx** should display a list of messages that have been sent with the following data: Recipient, Message, Number of Messages.
-These are returned by the BurstSMS API.
+These are returned by the Kudosity API.

 - You are not required to restore the list of sent messages between sessions.
 A page refresh can lose all state.